Bulls Island

 Uninhabited and spanning 6.5 miles, Bulls Island remains largely unaltered by human activity, providing a haven for countless native and endangered species.
 The island is renowned for its thriving bird population, boasting over 275 species in and around the area.
 Situated at 5801 U.S. 17 North in Awendaw, the Cape Romain National Wildlife Refuge is approximately 20 miles north of Charleston.
 Access to Bulls Island is limited to private boats or ferry services.
 Coastal Expeditions provides a variety of tours to the island, including beach drops and sunrise expeditions.
 To reach the island from Charleston, take U.S. 17 North through Mount Pleasant and turn off at Garris Landing.
 A ferry operates twice daily during the summer season (Tuesdays, Thursdays, Fridays, and Saturdays) and on Saturdays only in the winter.
 Embark on a journey through the estuaries, and, with a bit of luck, you may be greeted by a pod of dolphins as you approach the island.

-Coastal Expeditions Spring 2023 Bulls Island tour Schedule
+Coastal Expeditions Summer 2024 Bulls Island tour Schedule

-The Bulls Island Ferry is operated by Coastal Expeditions and they have an updated schedule for 2023, offering more flexible options for visitors during the Spring and Fall seasons.
+The Bulls Island Ferry is operated by Coastal Expeditions and they have an updated schedule for 2024, offering more flexible options for visitors during the Spring and Fall seasons.
 Coastal Expeditions’ current schedule offers visitors choices from 3.5-hour, 4-hour, or 6-hour day trips to explore the island every Tuesday, Thursday, Friday, and Saturday.
 The spring schedule runs from March through May, while the Fall schedule is from October through December.
 Morning trips depart at 9 am, with a choice of returning either at 12:30 pm or 3 pm, while afternoon trips start at 12:30 pm and end at 4:30 pm.
 The summer schedule runs from June-September, and it is a specialized schedule to accommodate the seasonal tides and environmental conditions of summer.
 The summer time day trips are 5.5 hours from the beginning to end.
 No need to specify the desired end time when booking a 9 am trip prepare for the duration you prefer and consult with the ferry crew on the day of your journey if you have any questions.
-There are dates that differ from the regular schedule, which include: on May 11th and 12th, the ferry operates from 10:30 am to 4 pm, while on May 18th, 19th, and 20th, the ferry runs from 9 am to 3 pm.

 What is Coastal Expeditions?